joelouthan/theologic.us/content/posts/0-study-romans/2021-03-05-study-romans.md

 Now sit and think about all that.
 And now consider every verse you have read or heard you had about preaching:

-> Genesis 3:15 (CSB) I will put hostility between you and the woman, and between your offspring and her offspring.
+>Genesis 3:15 (CSB) I will put hostility between you and the woman, and between your offspring and her offspring.
 He will strike your head, and you will strike his heel.

-> Genesis 3:21 (CSB) The LORD God made clothing from skins for the man and his wife, and he clothed them.
+>Genesis 3:21 (CSB) The LORD God made clothing from skins for the man and his wife, and he clothed them.

-> Isaiah 55:11 (CSB) so my word that comes from my mouth will not return to me empty, but it will accomplish what I please and will prosper in what I send it to do.”
+>Isaiah 55:11 (CSB) so my word that comes from my mouth will not return to me empty, but it will accomplish what I please and will prosper in what I send it to do.”

-> How, then, can they call on him they have not believed in?
+>Romans 10:14-17 (CSB) How, then, can they call on him they have not believed in?
 And how can they believe without hearing about him?
 And how can they hear without a preacher?
 And how can they preach unless they are sent?
 As it is written: How beautiful are the feet of those who bring good news.
 But not all obeyed the gospel.
 For Isaiah says, Lord, who has believed our message?
 So faith comes from what is heard, and what is heard comes through the message about Christ.

-> Matthew 28:16–20 (CSB) The eleven disciples traveled to Galilee, to the mountain where Jesus had directed them.
+>Matthew 28:16–20 (CSB) The eleven disciples traveled to Galilee, to the mountain where Jesus had directed them.
 When they saw him, they worshiped, but some doubted.
 Jesus came near and said to them, “All authority has been given to me in heaven and on earth.
 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,  teaching them to observe everything I have commanded you.
 And remember, I am with you always, to the end of the age.”

-> Mark 16:15–20 (CSB) Then he said to them, “Go into all the world and preach the gospel to all creation.
+>Mark 16:15–20 (CSB) Then he said to them, “Go into all the world and preach the gospel to all creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.
 And these signs will accompany those who believe: In my name they will drive out demons; they will speak in new tongues;  they will pick up snakes; if they should drink anything deadly, it will not harm them; they will lay hands on the sick, and they will get well.”
 So the Lord Jesus, after speaking to them, was taken up into heaven and sat down at the right hand of God.
 And they went out and preached everywhere, while the Lord worked with them and confirmed the word by the accompanying signs.]

-> Luke 24:44–49 (CSB) He told them, “These are my words that I spoke to you while I was still with you—that everything written about me in the Law of Moses, the Prophets, and the Psalms must be fulfilled.”
+>Luke 24:44–49 (CSB) He told them, “These are my words that I spoke to you while I was still with you—that everything written about me in the Law of Moses, the Prophets, and the Psalms must be fulfilled.”
 Then he opened their minds to understand the Scriptures.
 He also said to them, “This is what is written: The Messiah will suffer and rise from the dead the third day,  and repentance for forgiveness of sins will be proclaimed in his name to all the nations, beginning at Jerusalem.
 You are witnesses of these things.
 And look, I am sending you what my Father promised.
 As for you, stay in the city until you are empowered from on high.”

-> Acts 1:8 (CSB) But you will receive power when the Holy Spirit has come on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
+>Acts 1:8 (CSB) But you will receive power when the Holy Spirit has come on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”

 You want sure thing in this world outside believing in Christ and you shall be saved?
 You want a surefire way to being perfectly successful?
 Like, if you do this, you will be a success?